paulbricman/paulbricman.github.io/_thoughtware/ideoscope.md

 - 📗 linguistics / 📏 objectivity

 By using rather traditional text mining techniques, objectivity can be roughly gauged based on the nature of words used.[^5] Words typically associated with expressing personal takes drive objectivity down, while dry impersonal phrases nudge it upwards.
 A rationalist might aim for achieving high objectivity, while someone interested in getting in touch with their subjective intuition might aim for achieving low objectivity.
-Additionally, thoughts can be tested against a set of predefined fallacies via language models, and the results reported.

 - 📗 linguistics / 💚 sentiment